“Are you saved? Are you sure?”

 I did none of this to get saved but because I wasn’t sure if I was saved.
 And since faith is being sure (see Heb 11:1), my uncertainty only made me worry more.
 It’s a vicious cycle that can only be broken by having a confident assurance of your salvation.

-Others will point to supernatural experiences of which I’ve had plenty.
-Camilla and I would literally be dead but for divine intervention, and I thank God for all the miraculous stories he’s given me.
+Some will point to supernatural experiences of which I’ve had plenty.
+Camilla and I would be dead but for divine intervention, and I thank God for all the miraculous stories he’s given me.
 But not everyone has these sorts of stories and those who do may forget them.

-An evangelical points to his good confession and a charismatic points to her spiritual experience, but both might ask how do I know that I’m saved?
+An evangelical points to his good confession and a charismatic points to her spiritual experience, but both might wonder how do I know that I’m saved?

 A crisis of faith